2021 Annual Report of Glencore plc

 Some of the Group’s interests in industrial assets do not constitute controlling stakes.
-Although the Group has various agreements in place which seek to protect its position where it does not exercise control, the management of such operations and other shareholders may have interests or goals that are inconsistent with ours.
-They may take action contrary to the Group’s interests or be unable or unwilling to fulfil their obligations.
+Although the Group has various agreements in place which seek to protect its position where it does not exercise control, the other shareholders in these entities may have interests or goals that are inconsistent with ours and may take action contrary to the Group’s interests or be unable or unwilling to fulfil their obligations.

 Despite the challenges created by the global pandemic, we have maintained engagement campaigns with employees to receive direct feedback on the Group’s culture and practices.

-Description and potential impact - Cyber risks for firms have increased significantly in recent years owing in part to the proliferation of new digital technologies, increasing degree of connectivity and a material increase in monetisation of cybercrime.
+Description and potential impact - Cyber risks for firms have increased significantly in recent years owing in part to the proliferation of new digital technologies (e.g. ransomware), nation-state activity, increasing degree of connectivity and a material increase in monetisation of cybercrime.

-Our activities depend on technology for industrial production, efficient operations, environmental management, health and safety, communications, transaction processing and risk management.
-We recognise that the increasing convergence of IT and Operational Technology (OT) networks will create new risks and demand additional management time and focus.
-We also depend on third parties in long supply chains that are exposed to the same cyber risks but which are largely outside our control.
+Our activities depend on digital capabilities for industrial production, efficient operations, environmental management, health and safety, communications, transaction processing and risk management.
+We also depend on third parties in long supply chains that are exposed to the same cyber risks, but which are largely outside our control.

-Developments - Our IT security monitoring platforms frequently detect attempts to breach our networks and systems.
-During 2020, none of these events resulted in a material breach of our IT environment nor resulted in a material business impact.
+Developments - Our cyber security monitoring platforms frequently detect attempts to breach our networks and systems.
+During 2021, none of these events resulted in a significant breach of our IT environment nor resulted in any material business impact.

-We also expect an increase in “supply chain attacks” through which legitimate third party software is manipulated in an attempt to spread malware or gain access to systems.
+We anticipate that ‘supply chain cyberattacks’ through which legitimate third party software is manipulated in an attempt to spread malware or gain access to systems will increase.

 Mitigating factors - We publish IT security standards and proactively educate our employees in order to raise awareness of cyber security threats.

-Where possible, cyber exposure risks are mitigated through layered cyber security, proactive monitoring and cyber security penetration testing to confirm the security of systems.
+Where possible, cyber exposure risks are mitigated through layered cyber security, proactive monitoring, and independent cyber security penetration tests to confirm the security of systems.

-We seek to keep our system software patches up to date and have global platforms to manage patch compliance.
+We seek to keep our system software patches up to date and have global platforms to proactively manage patch compliance.
 We have adopted strict privileged access management to ensure administrator rights on critical systems are protected.
 We have multiple layers of email security and harden our computers and servers to protect against malware.
-Corporate applications and communications are secured with multiple layers of security including two-factor authentication and VPN technology for remote access.
+Corporate applications and communications are secured with multiple layers of security including two-factor authentication and virtual private network (VPN) technology for remote access.

-We use global IT security platforms in order to proactively monitor and manage our cyber risks.
+We use global IT security platforms to proactively monitor and manage our cyber risks.
 We routinely conduct third party penetration tests to independently assess the security of our IT systems.
-We have a dedicated programme to enhance the monitoring and security of our OT platforms.
+We have a dedicated programme to enhance the monitoring and security of our Operational Technology (OT) platforms.

-Our IT Security Council sets the global cybersecurity strategy, conducts regular risk assessments and designs cyber security solutions that seek to defend against emerging malware, viruses, vulnerabilities and other cyber threats.
+Our IT Security Council sets the global cyber security strategy, conducts regular risk assessments, and designs cyber security solutions that seek to protect against emerging malware, viruses, vulnerabilities, and other cyber threats.
 Our Cyber Defence Centre is responsible for day-to-day monitoring of cyber vulnerabilities across the Group and driving remediation of threats.
-We have an incident response team that is responsible for coordinating the response in the event of a major cyber incident.
+We have an incident response team that is accountable for coordinating the response in the event of a major cyber incident.

 9. Health, safety, environment